JK-WebDev/lifecoach-frontend/README.md

-# Lifecoach - Backend
+# Lifecoach - Frontend

 Version 1.0.0

 ## Team Members

-* Josh Easley
+- Josh Easley
-* Kyle Cordell
+- Kyle Cordell

 ## Overview

 Uncle Jimmy’s Life Coaching.
 Get life advice from your AI-powered Uncle Jimmy.
 Advice/tasks given can be saved to your “Life Improvement List”.
 Snark and sarcasm included at no additional charge.

 ## Install Instructions